nchomeldoe/natsUniMERN/README.md

 You will need to create a MongoDB database with a students collection and a subjects collection either locally or in the cloud.

-You will need the following config var in the index.js file:
+You will need to make a .env file with the following config var:
 DB_URI=[your MongoDB database connection]